pyos/re2jit/README.md

 ### Supported platforms

  * x86-64 on \*nix (System V calling convention **required**)
- * Everything else - only through an interpreter, which is a slightly slower version of re2's NFA.
+ * Everything else - only through an interpreter, which is a ~~slightly~~ much slower version of re2's NFA.
 At least, most of the time it *is* slightly slower.
 Sometimes it is a lot faster for some reason, which is pretty weird.
 (For an example see [test/30-long.cc](https://github.com/pyos/re2jit/blob/master/test/30-long.cc#L7).)